Study of the $\Omega_{ccc}\Omega_{ccc}$ and $\Omega_{bbb}\Omega_{bbb}$ dibaryons in QCD Sum Rules: Abstract

 \section{Abstract}

 The recent observation of a family of fully-charm tetraquark states by the LHCb, ATLAS and CMS Collaborations suggests the possible existence of fully-heavy dibaryons.
 In this work, we investigate the $\Omega_{ccc}\Omega_{ccc}$ and $\Omega_{bbb}\Omega_{bbb}$ dibaryons in both the $^1S_0$ and $^5S_2$ channels using the method of QCD sum rules.
 We employ the iterative dispersion relation (IDR) method to efficiently compute the massive five-loop banana diagrams that appear in these systems, and properly address the tricky small-circle divergence problem in the nonperturbative terms.
 Our analyses reveal that for both charm and bottom systems, the scalar dibaryon lies lower than its tensor counterpart.
-The mass of the scalar $\Omega_{ccc}\Omega_{ccc}$ dibaryon is found to be slightly above the $2\Omega_{ccc}$ mass threshold, while the $\Omega_{bbb}\Omega_{bbb}$ systems may form bound states.
+In $\overline{\text{MS}}$ scheme, the mass of the scalar $\Omega_{ccc}\Omega_{ccc}$ dibaryon is found to be slightly above the $2\Omega_{ccc}$ mass threshold, while the $\Omega_{bbb}\Omega_{bbb}$ systems may form bound states.
+However, they are predicted to be much heavier in the on-shell scheme.